 Student Responsibilities

-• Use the Chromebook appropriately as a tool for learning.
+• Use their device appropriately as a tool for learning.

-• Ensure that their Chromebook is charged for each school day.
+• Ensure that their device is charged for each school day.

 • Always follow the WRDSB’s Responsible Use Procedure.

-• When taken home, the Chromebook and charger must be brought back to school the next school day.
+• When taken home, the WRDSB-provided Chromebook must be brought back to school charged and ready for use the next school day.

-• Report any damage or a lost Chromebook immediately to their teacher or principal.
+• Report any damage or a lost WRDSB-provided Chromebook immediately to their teacher or principal.

 Taking Chromebooks Home

-• Students are able to take their assigned Chromebook home once the Chromebook Agreement (Elementary) has been signed and returned.
+• When necessary, students are able to take their WRDSB-provided Chromebook home once the opt-in process has been completed.

-• Chromebooks and chargers must be returned for the next school day as they are used daily in classrooms for learning.
+• Chromebooks must be returned for the next school day as they are used daily in classrooms for learning.

 Malfunctioning, Damaged or Lost Chromebooks